joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

 - Automatic N+1 Prevention
 - JSON Payload/Props Creation
-- Optional Join-based Preloading to Reduce SQL Calls
+- Optional Join-based Preloading

-This post gives a short overview; if you'd like to watch a video, we also have a [YouTube video](https://www.youtube.com/watch?v=3Q6Q6Q1Z9ZQ) that walks through the sample app.
+This post gives a short overview; if you'd like to watch a video, we also have a [YouTube video](https://youtu.be/H_qJdKUS9D0) that walks through the sample app.

 ## Two Render Tree Approaches